Ridley Scott Talks Harrison Ford in 'Blade Runner' and Directing 'All the Money in the World' | Producer Roundtable

 "He's a replicant," Scott says of Harrison Ford's character in Blade Runner.
 Scott directed the original film, and served as executive producer on Blade Runner 2049, this year's sequel, directed by Denis Villeneuve.

-Scott told The Hollywood Reporter's Producer Roundtable he chose Villeneuve to direct instead of leading the reboot, due to a "cross fire of too much business.
+Scott told the roundtable he chose Villeneuve to direct instead of leading the reboot, due to a "cross fire of too much business.
 There are six films going around this year."

 Scott directed this year's Alien: Covenant, a sequel to 2012's Prometheus and the latest entry in the long-running Alien franchise, but said, "I think the beast has almost run out, personally."